sudarshan2401/tp/docs/DeveloperGuide.md

   Use case ends.

-- 2a.
-User did not specify the class.

-  - 2a1.
-EduTrack informs user that class name is not specified in request.
-  - 2a2.
-EduTrack terminates the request.

-    Use case ends.

-- 2b.
-EduTrack detects that the class does not exist.

-  - 2b1.
-EduTrack informs user that the class does not exist.
-  - 2b2.
-EduTrack terminates the request.

-    Use case ends.

 - 3a.
-The given class name is invalid.
+The given class index is invalid.

   - 3a1.
 EduTrack shows an error message.

   Use case ends.

 - 3b.
-No class name specified.
+No class index specified.

   - 3b1.
-EduTrack informs the user he should enter a class field
+EduTrack shows an error message.

   Use case ends.

-- 4a.
-User does not confirm, provides a `n` input
+- 4b.
+EduTrack detects that the class does not exist.

-  - 4a1.
-EduTrack confirms that the cancellation is successful
+  - 4b1.
+EduTrack informs user that the class does not exist.
+  - 4b2.
+EduTrack terminates the request.

     Use case ends.

 ---